Title: | Minimalist Async Evaluation Framework for R |

 a ‘mirai’ object, or list of ‘mirai’ objects. |

-This function will wait for the asynchronous operation(s) to complete if still in progress (blocking), and is not interruptible.
+This function will wait for the asynchronous operation(s) to complete if still in progress, blocking but interruptible.

 x[]